A trucker was on the side of the road when a tornado hit. It blew a house underneath his trailer

 Jefferson City resident Cindy Sandoval-Jakobsen had just taken her daughter to her room when the tornado hit, blowing out her windows and smashing a tree though her front door.

 "The wind came.
-She said, 'Mom, there's a tornado.'"
-Jakobsen said of her daughter.
+She said, 'Mom, there's a tornado,'" Sandoval-Jakobsen said of her daughter.
 "We got in the bathroom -- that's the only place that has no windows.
-When it hit, I'm from Southern California, it felt like an earthquake."
+When it hit -- I'm from Southern California -- it felt like an earthquake."

-First responders rushed into the house shortly afterward and she told them they're OK.
+First responders rushed into the house shortly afterward and she told them they were OK.

 'Like one of those ... natural disaster movies'

-Aaliyah Caldwell was in bed when an alert on her iPhone said there was a tornado near her apartment.
+Aaliyah Caldwell was in bed when she got an alert on her iPhone that there was a tornado near her apartment.
 Shortly afterward, her window blew out.

 Walking outside "was like a horror film.
 Like one of those natural disaster movies," she said.
 "I'm from St. Louis.
 This is my first tornado.
 This is the first time I've ever experienced this.
 My friends and I thought it was a joke."